xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $transform{REGEXP,SUBST,STRING}
 	transform string using Perl compatible regular expressions.
-This command is like the perl code: STRING =~ s/REGEXP/SUBST/ [Disabled for now - need to sort out build issues]
+This command is sort of like the perl code: STRING =~ s/REGEXP/SUBST/

 $uniq{LIST}
 	remove duplicates from a sorted list